The holomorphic couch theorem: Ioffe's theorem

-Here is a general method for constructing examples of non-unique slit mappings with arbitrary codomain $Y$.
+One might think that every counterexample comes from a torus or an annulus with slits, but this is not the case.
+Here is a general method for constructing examples of slit mappings which are not unique in their homotopy class, with essentially any codomain $Y$.
 Let $\omega$ be a holomorphic $1$-form on $Y$ such that $\omega^2 \in \qd^+(Y)$.
-If $X \subset Y$ is the complement of enough horizontal slits for $\omega^2$, then $X$ is not rigid.
-By ``enough'' we mean that for every point $y \in \what Y$ which is either a zero of $\omega$ or a puncture of $Y$, and every trajectory $\gamma$ of $\omega$ ending at $y$ in forward time, we must remove a neighborhood of $y$ in $\gamma$.
-Once this is done, then for all small enough $t > 0$ the time-$t$ flow for the vector field $1/\omega$ is conformal and injective on $X$, and is homotopic to the inclusion map yet different from it.
+Then we can find finitely many horizontal arcs for $\omega^2$ such that their complement $X \subset Y$ is not rigid as follows.
+For every point $y \in \what Y$ which is either a zero of $\omega$ or a puncture of $Y$, and every trajectory $\gamma$ of $\omega$ ending at $y$ in forward time, remove a neighborhood of $y$ in $\gamma$ from $Y$ to obtain $X$.
+For all small enough $t > 0$, the time-$t$ flow for the vector field $1/\omega$ is well-defined on $X$, and is a slit mapping homotopic to the inclusion map yet different from it.
+The slit annulus example is a special case of this.

-In the next section, we show that this kind of phenomenon is the worse that can happen: we can always get from any slit mapping to any homotopic one by flowing horizontally, although the quadratic differential does not have to be globally the square of an abelian differential.
+In the next section, we show that this kind of phenomenon is the worse that can happen: we can always get from any slit mapping to any homotopic one by flowing horizontally (except in the torus case), although the quadratic differential does not have to be globally the square of an abelian differential in general.